Knot theory: Knot equivalence

-These two notions of knot equivalence agree exactly about which knots are equivalent: Two knots that are equivalent under the orientation-preserving homeomorphism definition are also equivalent under the ambient isotopy definition, because any orientation-preserving homeomorphisms of $\mathbb R^3$ to itself is the final stage of an ambient isotopy starting from the identity.
+These two notions of knot equivalence agree exactly about which knots are equivalent: Two knots that are equivalent under the orientation-preserving homeomorphism definition are also equivalent under the ambient isotopy definition, because any orientation-preserving homeomorphism of $\mathbb R^3$ to itself is the final stage of an ambient isotopy starting from the identity.
 Conversely, two knots equivalent under the ambient isotopy definition are also equivalent under the orientation-preserving homeomorphism definition, because the $t=1$ (final) stage of the ambient isotopy must be an orientation-preserving homeomorphism carrying one knot to the other.

 One may try to define knot equivalence based on 'isotopy' instead of the more restricted property of ambient isotopy.
 That is, two knots are isotopic when there exists a continuous function starting at $t=0$ giving the $K_1$ embedding, ending at $t=1$ giving the $K_2$ embedding, with all intermediate values corresponding to embeddings.
 However, this definition would make every knot equivalent to the unknot, as the knotted portions can be "contracted" down to a straight line.
 The problem is that, while continuous, this is not an injective function of the euclidean space that the knot is embedded in.
 Requiring that the homotopy be through homeomorphisms fixes this problem.

 The basic problem of knot theory, the recognition problem, is determining the equivalence of two knots.
 Algorithms exist to solve this problem, with the first given by Wolfgang Haken in the late 1960s (Hass 1998).
 Nonetheless, these algorithms can be extremely time-consuming, and a major issue in the theory is to understand how hard this problem really is (Hass 1998).
 The special case of recognizing the unknot, called the unknotting problem, is of particular interest (Hoste 2005).
 In February 2021 Marc Lackenby announced a new unknot recognition algorithm that runs in quasi-polynomial time.